emilyyeh123/waterRobotResearch/README.md

 - [echo_unix_signal.py](echo_unix_signal.py) - run this to receive commands

 ## Xbee Communication (incomplete, but started)
-Integrated xbee communication (UAVAgent.py, UAVController.py) from Jason's [Multi Agent Bees Repository](https://github.com/jtotran/multi-agent-bees)
+The [Multi Agent Bees Repository](https://github.com/jtotran/multi-agent-bees) provides the groundwork for the Xbee communication protocols in the [xbee_communication](https://github.com/jtotran/multi-agent-bees/tree/main/xbee_communication) directory.
+An attempt was made to integrate here with drone code, but there was not enough time to test it.
 The repository's [UAVAgent.py](UAVAgent.py) and [UAVController.py](UAVController.py) are both initial pushes of mostly unedited code.
 The drone's raspberry pi has edited, but unpushed and untested code for communication.
-It has some errors that I never got around to testing.
-In it, Jason and I were attempting to integrate code to read the output files.
+It has some errors, but the idea is that, based on specific commands, it is expected to read the output files to get drone information.

 ### Xbees
 Xbee PRO S1 and S2 are **not compatible** with Xbee PRO S3.
 [Xbee Compatibility Guide](https://www.sparkfun.com/pages/xbee_guide)